Exercise Science and Lifestyle Management

 Two unpaid internships, the first during semester two and the second following semester two, are key to this program.
 During the first placement, students will participate in weekly seminars with their professors and classmates to critically analyze their experiences and develop the skills required for professional work.
 The first internship is on campus where students will provide ergonomic, physical activity counselling and prescription services to Humber employees.
 The second internship is a four-week block placement off campus with one of Humber’s industry partners.

 The School of Hospitality, Recreation & Tourism has more than 500 industry partners.
 Partners provide funding for capital projects such as laboratories, provide internships for students, fund more than $60,000 in awards and scholarships, and also employ Humber graduates.
 Industry partners for this program include: Health Systems Group, Trifit, the City of Mississauga, the City of Vaughan, The Boulevard Club, The Adelaide Club, The Fitness Institute and Toronto area hospitals and rehabilitation clinics.

 Note: Students with a related degree, who do not satisfy the above requirements, may enter into a bridge semester to qualify for admission to the program.
-The bridge semester runs from May 6, 2013 to August 13, 2013.
+The bridge semester runs from May 5, 2014 to August 15, 2014.